ayush-agarwal-0502/Placement-guidance-juniors/README.md

 * Read finshots and groww articles for GK if you are keen on business roles
 * This should be more than enough tips to play destructively and win fast.
 Smooth execution comes with great practice tho.

-Q What did MAS offer ?
+Q Should I join MAS ?

-A - They offered me 10 mock GDs which helped my impromptu skills, 5 mock interviews to polish any question answering style mistake if any.
+A - See , jiska ho jaata hai usse sab sahi hi lagta hai and ha hi kahega , and jiska nahi hota accaha vo na hi kahega .
+So you should see all their offerings and decide for yourselves.
+Here are my reviews on their offerings - They offered me 10 mock GDs which helped my impromptu skills, 5 mock interviews to polish any question answering style mistake if any.
 They gave me lots of practice question modules.
 And most importantly they knew exactly what is the "syllabus", what is asked and what isn't.
 And they were always availaible for discussions, as they were our seniors only.
 And they also called alums which they knew which were selected in the companies so that they can guide us about the tests .
 They also help you make resumes , and hr questions ke answers (a bit like teacher ke pass jaake answers check kara sakte ho and they will suggest modifications xd )

 Q Do they ask DSA ?